poshjosh/chinomsoikwuagwu.com/2019/11/12/Add-chat-functionality-to-a-maven-java-web-app.md

 lang: "en-us"
 ---

-This happens to be my first blog on GitHub Pages &#127881; Hurray!

 Today we learn how to add chat functionality to a java web application.
 We do this by using a java library based on CometD chat libraries.
 This is a 2 part tutorial.